paulfoley/Udacity_Nanodegree-Data_Analyst/Diamond_Price-Analysis/README.md

 ## Exploration Files

-* `diamond_price-explore.rmd` - Main project file, an [RStudio](https://www.rstudio.com/products/rstudio/download/) file that contains the exploration for the project.
+* `diamond_price-explore.rmd` - Main project file, an Rmd file that contains the exploration for the project.
 * `diamond_price-explore.html` - HTML output for easy viewability in browser.

 _**Also the exploration is published directly on [RPubs](http://rpubs.com/paulfoley/diamond_price-explore) for easy viewing.**_